Easy Breakfast Burrito Bowl

 - Cook the sausage: When the potatoes have about 10 minutes left, heat a medium skillet over medium-high heat.
 Add the ground pork, breaking it apart with a spatula.
 Season with salt, pepper, smoked paprika, garlic powder, red pepper flakes, and sage.
 Cook for about 8 to 9 minutes until browned and cooked through.
 Set aside.

-- Scramble the eggs: In the same skillet (just whip it with a paper towel), heat up a little bit of olive oil. scramble the eggs until just set and fluffy, about 2 to 3 minutes.
+- Scramble the eggs: In the same skillet (just wipe it with a paper towel), heat up a little bit of olive oil. scramble the eggs until just set and fluffy, about 2 to 3 minutes.
 Remove from heat.

 - Assemble the bowls: Divide the crispy potatoes between two bowls.
 Top with the sausage, then the eggs, then add sliced avocado on the side.
 Sprinkle with shredded cheese, a dollop of sour cream, and a spoonful of salsa verde.
 Finish with a sprinkle of fresh cilantro if you’d like.